-- 94% of organisations have experienced an insider data breach in the last 12 months
+- 94% of organizations have experienced an insider data breach in the last 12 months

-- Human error is the leading cause of serious insider data breaches, with 84% of organisations experiencing a security incident caused by a mistake
+- Human error is the leading cause of serious insider data breaches, with 84% of organizations experiencing a security incident caused by a mistake

 - However, malicious insiders are IT leaders’ biggest worry, with 28% indicating that it’s their top concern

-- Almost three-quarters (74%) of organisations have been breached because of employees breaking security rules, and 73% have suffered serious breaches caused by phishing
+- Almost three-quarters (74%) of organizations have been breached because of employees breaking security rules, and 73% have suffered serious breaches caused by phishing

 - 97% of employees say they would report a breach – which is good news for the 55% of IT leaders who rely on employees to alert them to incidents